 Need some inspiration?
 Rylie is such a wonderfully soft yarn and its linen fibers create such interesting texture.

 We can't wait to see your finished project!
+Join the discussion on Facebook.
 Be sure to share photos of your progress on social media with the tags: #Oliveknits #LemonSpritz #Makersmercantile #4dayKAL

 We asked our creative customers to color a page featuring a ball of yarn, crochet hook, and knitting needles to be incorporated into a fabric for this inspiring project bag.
 Every envelope that you sent in was a little gift - each one including a unique work of art.